infinitered/ignite-cookbook/docs/recipes/MigratingToMMKV.md

 yarn prebuild
 ```

-_Note: For more information on prebuild, you can read the [Expo docs here](https://docs.expo.dev/workflow/prebuild/)._
+_Note: For more information on Continuous Native Generation (CNG), you can read the [Expo docs here](https://docs.expo.dev/workflow/continuous-native-generation/)._

 ## Code Changes